 Nutrition labels (or food labels) are required for all packaged foods.
 While I love having whole fresh foods as a big part of my diet, there are many packaged foods that can still be a great addition to a healthy diet.

 Food labels were not always a thing.
-In the 1970’s there was a large increase in prepackaged food, which is when the label was first introduced.
-They have gone through many changes to be the label they are today.
+In the 1970's there was a large increase in prepackaged food, which is when the idea of labeling foods was first introduced.
+The actual label on foods has only existed since 1994.

 The most recent update as of today was done in 2016.
-Knowing how to read a food label is an important building block for understanding overall health and wellness.
-However, the food label can’t help you unless you understand it.
+Knowing how to read a food label is an important building block for understanding overall health and wellness especially if you have food allergies or other health conditions.
+However, the food label can't help you unless you understand it.